top of page

 FACEBOOK GROUPS

-Many Facebook groups have been set up to cover a wide range of subjects, mainly on a national basis but are included because they could be relevant to the the area and are useful to upload photographs on if you want an identification.
+Many Facebook groups have been set up to cover a wide range of subjects, mainly on a national basis but are included because they could be relevant to the the area and are a useful platform to upload photographs onto if you want an identification.
 Likewise many national conservation organisations have posts which are also worth seeing.
-As such, listed below are a number of sites but please use the search tool on Facebook to check them out - some you need to join before being able to open but each will explain, None are included as links as an extra safeguard and it is up to the individual to make the choice.
+As such, listed below are a number of sites but please use the search tool on Facebook to check them out - some you need to join before being able to open but each will explain, None are included as links as an extra security safeguard and it is up to the individual to make the choice.

 Manawatū Estuary Trust Wildlife Foxton Trust Forest and Bird